Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 The most popular hike in all of Yosemite is the Vernal Falls/Nevada Falls hike via the Mist Trail.
 We did the hike just to Vernal Falls instead of going all the way to Nevada Falls.
 The nice thing about the hike to Vernal Falls is the fact that it’s mostly paved.
 That isn’t the case for most hikes in the park.

 The hike to Vernal Falls is just over 3 miles long.
 If you want to go to Nevada Falls, it’ll be another 3.3 miles.
 The hike to Nevada Falls isn’t paved and is tougher than the hike to Vernal Falls.
-You can find out more about the hike to Vernal Falls by clicking the following link
+You can find out more about the hike to Vernal Falls in my post about the best hikes to do in Yosemite.

 Yosemite Valley